agile-students-fall2025/1-project-proposal-team-1/README.md

 ### How?

-Users can join their families "Home" where they will have access to eachother's schedules.
+Users can join their families "Home" screen where they will have access to eachother's schedules.
 Users can log their own personal schedule, and set family reminders for special events.

 ### Scope